Singer Dawn Richard says Sean 'Diddy' Combs threatened her with death after she saw him beat Cassie

-NEW YORK (AP) — The Sean "Diddy" Combs sex trafficking trial resumed Monday when singer Dawn Richard testified that the hip-hop mogul threatened to kill her if she told anyone that she saw him beat his longtime girlfriend.
+NEW YORK (AP) — Singer Dawn Richard told jurors at Sean "Diddy" Combs' sex trafficking trial on Monday that the hip-hop mogul threatened to kill her if she told anyone she saw him physically abusing his longtime girlfriend.

-Richard told a jury in Manhattan federal court that Combs issued the threat the day after she witnessed the Bad Boy Records founder try to hit Casandra “Cassie” Ventura with a skillet and then beat her.
-She said he told her and another woman who saw the attack that “we could go missing” if either revealed what they saw.
+Richard testified that Combs made the threat the day after she witnessed the Bad Boy Records founder punch and kick Casandra “Cassie” Ventura after taking a swing at her with a skillet.
+Richard said he told her and another woman who saw the attack that “we could go missing” if they didn't stay quiet.

 Assistant U.S. Attorney Mitzi Steiner asked Richard what she took “we could go missing” to mean.

+Richard disclosed the alleged threat as she returned to the witness stand to kick off the second week of testimony in Combs’ sex trafficking and racketeering trial in Manhattan federal court.

-Combs, 55, is on trial in New York on sex trafficking and racketeering charges alleging that he exploited his status as an entertainment power broker to abuse women, including Cassie, through threats and violence.
-He has pleaded not guilty and his lawyers have argued that prosecutors compiled proof of domestic violence, but not federal crimes.
+Combs, 55, is accused of exploiting his entertainment powerbroker status to abuse women, including Cassie, through threats and violence.
+He has pleaded not guilty.
+His lawyers argue prosecutors compiled proof of domestic violence, but not the federal crimes charged.

-In four days on the witness stand last week, Cassie testified that she wanted a loving relationship with Combs during their nearly 11 years together but was instead subjected to weekly drug-fueled “freak-offs” with male sex workers that left her too exhausted and damaged to pursue her music career.
+During four days of testifying last week, Cassie said she wanted a loving relationship in her nearly 11 years with Combs but was instead subjected to repeated drug-fueled “freak-offs” with male sex workers that left her too exhausted and damaged to pursue her music career.

-Shortly after Cassie finished testifying on Friday, Richard began her stint on the stand, saying she witnessed Combs attack Cassie on multiple occasions, including during a visit to Combs’ home recording studio in 2009, when Richard said she and another woman saw Combs hit Cassie “on the head and beat her on the ground.”
+Shortly after Cassie finished testifying, Richard took the stand and said she witnessed Combs attack Cassie on multiple occasions, including during a visit to Combs’ home recording studio in 2009, when Richard said she and another woman saw Combs hit Cassie “on the head and beat her on the ground.”

 She said Combs tried to hit Cassie over the head with a skillet, but Cassie was able to deflect it.

-On Monday, Steiner asked Richard how frequently she witnessed Combs beat his girlfriend.
+On Monday, Steiner asked Richard how often she witnessed Combs beat his girlfriend.

 “Frequently,” Richard said.
 “He would punch her, choke her, drag her, slap her in the mouth.
 I saw him kick her, punch her in the stomach.”